Young Pioneer Tours

 Morning

-• Breakfast and make our way to the International Fair and Museum of the Prophet’s Biography and Islamic Civilization – conveniently located in the area of the Holy Mosque which is a fantastic opportunity for photos.
+• Breakfast and make your way to the International Fair and Museum of the Prophet’s Biography and Islamic Civilization – conveniently located in the area of the Holy Mosque which is a fantastic opportunity for photos.

 • Walk down Qiba Street – this street connects the Holy Mosque and Qiba Mosque which both have significant importance in Islamic history as the first to house the prophet Mohammed and eventually his grave.
 The second was the first Mosque ever built.

 • Walk down Medina’s walking street lined with traditional shops where incredibly delicious street food is sold.
-We’ll have our lunch break here.

 Afternoon